 With both appeals against conviction and sentence, or against both, it is essential to instruct a solicitor.
 The appeal process is complicated, and there are many statutory time limits that apply.
 Graham Walker Solicitors have extensive experience dealing with appeals of all kinds and instructing us will maximise your chances of success.

-Please ensure that you provide us with a means to contact you.
 We guarantee that we will get back to you within 24 hours, if not much sooner.